 Route 6B is the Northwest Loop route.
 While Route 6B runs along much of the same route structure as Route 6A, it also serves residential neighborhoods on the northwest side of Manitowoc.
-Route 6B travels on portions of North Rapids Road north of Waldo Boulevard, as well as along portions of Wildwood Drive, Kellner Street, and Menasha Avenue between Kellner Street and North 23rd Street.
+Route 6B travels on portions of North Rapids Road north of Waldo Boulevard, as well as along portions of Wildwood Drive, Kellner Street, Menasha Avenue, and Michigan Avenue between Kellner Street and North 23rd Street.
 Unlike Route 6A, Route 6B does not travel on Waldo Boulevard or on North 23rd Street.
 Route 6B travels for a length of 9.1 miles.
 Its southern terminus is at the Intermodal Transfer Center, while its northern terminus is at the intersection of Kellner Street and Menasha Avenue.
 Route 6B leaves the Intermodal Transfer Center at the top of each hour of the service day (alternating with Route 6A).
-In addition to the trip generators noted for Route 6A, Route 6B serves the Manitowoc County Airport and Ace Hardware.
+In addition to the trip generators noted for Route 6A, Route 6B serves the Manitowoc County Airport, Ace Hardware, and ADRC of the Lakeshore.